Share On Social!

 Adverse childhood experiences (ACEs) are a big culprit.
 ACEs can include physical abuse, emotional abuse, sexual abuse, emotional neglect, domestic violence, family member with substance abuse, family member with mental illness, family member incarcerated, homelessness, economic hardship, parental separation/divorce, and loss of a parent.

-Across the nation, 77.8% of Latino youth (and adults) suffer at least one ACE, compared to 70% of all U.S. youth, according to a Salud America! research review.
+Across the nation, 46% of children suffer at least one ACE, according to a Salud America! research review.

 Among the 10,300 students at ECISD, 7 in 10 are economically disadvantaged.
 Hernandez estimates that more than 2 in 10 suffer an anxiety disorder.
 ACEs are linked to anxiety and depressive symptoms.

 Yet the state didn’t classify any ACEs other than homelessness among the 13 risk factors for dropping out of school, as defined by the Texas Education Agency.